aaditmunjal/VGGNeXt/README.md

     git clone https://github.com/aaditmunjal/VGGNeXt.git
     cd VGGNeXt
     ```
-2. Create and activate virtual environment (highly recommended):
+2. Create and activate virtual environment (highly recommended)

 3. To install all necessary packages, the following command can be utilized:
     ```bash